Howard lawmakers discuss proposed fire tax hike and increasing school funding

 “Ultimately, I think this is a short-term band-aid.
 We need to have a meaningful conversation about what type of school system we want to have and how we will fund it,” she added.

-Councilman David Yungmann, the county’s lone Republican lawmaker, also proposed amendending Ball’s proposed fire and rescue tax.
+Councilman David Yungmann, the county’s lone Republican lawmaker, also proposed amending Ball’s proposed fire and rescue tax.

-Yungmann proposes slowly phasing the tax in over three years — roughly 10% annually.
+Yungmann proposed slowly phasing the tax in over three years — roughly 10% annually.
 The County Council would have to vote every year to phase it in.

 Ball said Yungmann’s move would “undermine” his proposal.
 The fire department has “been underfunded for years and [is] approaching a deficit of $7 million,” he said.